-A misinterpretation of Post-natural History
+A Post-natural History of galleon

 Galleon (2016) is a continuously evolving sculptural installation and stop motion animation exploring a post-human history of the natural world.
 Galleon was launched at the University at Albany Art Museum as part of the exhibition Future Perfect: Picturing the Anthropocene in 2016.